Maximize your storage space by turning a window bench seat into a useful storage compartment.

 Add Trim Pieces to DIY Window Seat

-Caulk and Seal Window Seat with Storage
+Caulk and Seal Window Seat

 When all of your wood is in place, use caulk around all of the edging to seal everything in and give it a polished look.
 You will also want to use wood putty or another wood filler to fill in all of the nail holes.
-Use a high grit sandpaper to then lightly sand the nail holes for a really smooth finish.
+Use a high grit sandpaper to lightly sand the nail holes for a really smooth finish.

 Create the Top of the New Bench

 For the top of the window seat, we were able to salvage an existing piece of MDF from the bench and reuse it for our top.
-If this is possible to do with your seating area, then that is a good option.
+If this is possible to do with your small seating area, then that is a good option.
 If not, you can also get additional product to make a simple top to cover your bench.

 We ended up cutting off two inches on each side so that the top doesn't rub against the wall when opening the lid.
 You will also want to add a hinge for easy opening - we used a 4 ft hinge.
+A piano hinge is a good option, but there are other types that will work.

 The final step is to paint!
 Paint the inside and outside of your storage area the same color as your moldings.
+You can use a sprayer or paint by hand, but I love the efficiency and time saver of a sprayer.
+I love how this stunning white built-in storage bench turned out.

 Looking for more storage ideas?
 Take a look at these easy bathroom hacks, additional storage for the kitchen or mudroom organization.